bitrise-io/bitrise-plugins-step/README.md

 ## WIP

-- git init
+- ask for website / git remote: fill out the website related infos in step.yml & the go package name
+- update the generated README template, to use the step create plugin instead of the previous, manual step template copying

 ## How to release this plugin

+- `git checkout master`
-- bump `RELEASE_VERSION` in bitrise.yml
+- bump `RELEASE_VERSION` in `bitrise.yml`
-- comit these change
+- commit the change(s)
 - call `bitrise run create-release`
-- check and update the generated CHANGELOG.md
+- check and update the generated `CHANGELOG.md`
-- test the generated binaries in _bin/ directory
+- test the generated binaries in `_bin/` directory
-- push these changes to the master branch
+- push these changes to the `master` branch
-- once `deploy` workflow finishes on bitrise.io create a github release with the generate binaries
+- once `deploy` workflow finishes on bitrise.io create a github release with the generated binaries